aidawhale/AnimalRoadtrip-App/README.md

 ![](https://github.com/aidawhale/tfmarcore/blob/master/GitHubImages/logo_name.png)

+In this project, a mobile application has been developed.
-This project developed a mobile application that serves to motivate pediatric patients and thus enhance the physical activity performed by Augmented Reality technologies.
-This application does not require any previous configuration by the user, as it uses surface detection technologies automatically.
+This app can be used to motivate paediatric patients and thus enhance the physical activity performed by them using Augmented Reality technologies.
+This application does not require any previous configuration by the user, since it uses ARCore's automatic surface detection technology.

-In addition, this application is complemented by a system that allows the collection and visualization of patient usage data.
-This data will be of great interest to doctors, who will have a dynamic and indirect way of collecting data on the mobility and mood of their patients.
-The web tool through which you can consult and modify the data of each patient is simple and intuitive, since the data are shown in a visual way through graphics, so that they are comfortable and easy to understand.
+In addition, this application is complemented by a system that allows the collection and display of patient usage data.
+These data will be of great interest to doctors, who will have a dynamic and indirect way of collecting data on the mobility and mood of their patients.
+The web tool through which each patient's data can be consulted and modified is simple and intuitive, since the data is shown in a visual way through graphics, so that it is comfortable and easy to understand.

 __________________________________________